turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/active_record_obstacle_course.markdown

 1. Clone Storedom and checkout the `activerecord-obstacle-course` branch

-  `git clone -b activerecord-obstacle-course git@github.com:turingschool-examples/storedom.git`
+  `git clone -b activerecord-obstacle-course https://github.com/turingschool-examples/storedom.git`
+2. `bundle update`

-1. Start with the top test within `spec/models/activerecord_obstacle_course_spec.rb` and work in order
+3. Start with the top test within `spec/models/activerecord_obstacle_course_spec.rb` and work in order.
+4. To run your tests, you can run `rspec spec/models/activerecord_obstacle_course_spec.rb`
+5. If you want to run one specific test, you can run `rspec spec/models/activerecord_obstacle_course_spec.rb:LINE_NUMBER`.

+  For example: `rspec spec/models/activerecord_obstacle_course_spec.rb:34`

   Note: There's one skipped spec.
 Ignore it until the very end.

-1. Most of the tests follow the same format...
+6. Most of the tests follow the same format...

   Leave the Ruby as is or comment it out -- Don't erase.
   ```ruby